mnzaki/guc-berlin-met-bootcamp-2015/welcome.md

     a. sqlite3.exe
     b. sqlite3.dll
     c. sqlite3.def

+4. Install Sublime3 by running the installation file you downloaded.

 The rest of the installations will require the use of the command prompt.
 You can open the command prompt by opening the start menu (or the start page on Windows 8)